 And even if yours doesn’t turn out perfect, don’t be put off because even less than perfect biryani is still delicious (we happily scoffed the first few test batches despite the flaws!). – Nagi x

-PS For curry lovers, head here -> Curry Collection
+- Curry lovers, head here -> Curry Collection

 WATCH HOW TO MAKE IT

 Recipe video above.
 Curried chicken cooked in a pot buried under a mount of fragrant, fluffy rice.
 Biryani is a celebration of all that we love about Indian food!
 Make this with other proteins or vegetables - see notes.
 There's a load of spices in this - and it's worth it!
 (Plus you'll find everything at every day supermarkets).
 Spiciness: moderate low.

 - 750 g / 1.5 lb chicken thighs , skin on, bone in, halved along bone (Note 1)

 - 2/3 cup / 150 ml yoghurt , plain

 - 2 tbsp vegetable oil (or other plain oil)

 - 1/2 tsp cayenne (adjust spiciness to taste)

 - 1/2 tsp ground cardamom